rwjblue/codemod-cli/README.md

 Once you have a project, you can generate a new codemod:

 ```
+codemod-cli generate codemod <name of codemod> // jscodeshift js codemod
-codemod-cli generate codemod <name of codemod>
+codemod-cli generate codemod <name of codemod> -t=hbs // ember-template-recast hbs codemod
 ```

-This will setup a new jscodeshift codemod within your project at `transforms/<name of codemod>/index.js` along with a test harness, README, fixture directory, and an initial set of input/output fixtures.
+This will setup a new codemod within your project at `transforms/<name of codemod>/index.js` along with a test harness, README, fixture directory, and an initial set of input/output fixtures.

 Once you have tweaked your codemod and its fixtures to your liking, it is time to run your tests: